Before You Go!

 Ensure Valid Travel Signature

-Travel signatures (on the third page of your I-20) are valid for one year while you are a student and for six months while you’re on OPT.
+Travel signatures (on the second page of your I-20) are valid for one year while you are a student and for six months while you’re on OPT.

 To see if you have a valid travel signature, look at the 'Travel Endorsement' section on the second page of your I-20.
 Check if there is a signature, and if so, the date it was signed.

 Double-Check Your Passport Expiration Date

 Students who are citizens of a country that is part of the “Six Month Club” are only required to have a passport that is valid for their intended period of stay in the United States.

 To check if you fall into this category, visit the “FAQ for F-1 Nonimmigrants” information on the ICE website.

 If your country is not on this list, you are required to have a passport that is valid for at least six months beyond your intended period of stay in the United States.